Halifax police searching for parents after infant abandoned on street

-Police in Halifax are investigating after an infant was apparently abandoned on a Halifax street.
+Police in Halifax are searching for the parents of a month-old infant who was apparently abandoned, left wrapped in a blanket on a step in a busy shopping district.

-Investigators say officers were called to the 6000 block of Quinpool Road just before 5 p.m.
-Sunday after a complaint of an abandoned baby.
+Investigators were called to a building on Quinpool Road just before 5 p.m.
+Sunday after receiving a complaint about an abandoned baby.

-Police say the month-old baby girl was brought to a hospital and deemed healthy.
+Spokeswoman Const.
+Dianne Penfound said the baby girl was found on a step behind a building.

+"She was assessed by (paramedics) and the staff felt she was healthy," said Penfound.

-They say police and hospital staff were not able to identify the infant's parents.
+By Monday afternoon, police and hospital staff had yet to identify the infant's parents.

-Department of Child Services has taken custody of the baby, who is described by police as African Canadian.
+The provincial Department of Child Services has taken custody of the baby, who is described by police as African Canadian.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.